Tomato, Watermelon & Farro Salad

 - 4 Ounces Halloumi Cheese

 - 1 Yellow Tomato

 - 2 Teaspoons Honey

-While the spelt cooks, wash and dry the fresh produce.
-Cut the halloumi horizontally into 4 slices.
-Pick the basil and mint leaves off their stems, then tear the leaves into pieces.
+While the farro cooks, wash and dry the fresh produce.
+With your knife parallel to the cutting board, slice the halloumi horizontally into 2 slices.
+Pick the basil and mint leaves off the stems; discard the stems.
 Peel and thinly slice the shallot.
-Cut the tomato into large chunks.
+Cut the tomato into large wedges.

 While the farro continues to cook, in a medium bowl, combine the red wine vinegar and honey; season with salt and pepper to taste.
 Slowly whisk in 2 tablespoons of olive oil until well combined.